MOSHE & THE ISSUES

 South Korea — $50 billion

-Let's start by drawing down our military budget to $350 billion per year by 2028 and increasing our funding for the Peace Corp and The United States Institute of Peace significantly.
+Let's start by drawing down our military budget to $350 billion per year by 2028 and increasing our funding for the Peace Corps and The United States Institute of Peace significantly.

 The Green Party believes the defense budget has little to do with protecting the country from invasion but more to do with using dominant military might to advance the needs of multinational corporations worldwide.
 Tremendous savings would be possible if we adopted a cooperative approach based on mutual security and respect and worldwide improvements in quality of life.